Plastic Surgery Before and After Photos Body Procedures

 What are the potential risks of the tummy tuck surgery?

 The most common complaints following surgery include swelling, bruising, numbness in the abdominal region, and some discomfort.
-However, potential complications after a tummy tuck surgery include infection, bleeding, blood clot formation, fluid collection, partial loss of abdominal skin, wound separation, poor healing, poor scarring, loss of umbilicus, temporary or permanent loss of skin sensation, as well as unforeseen risks.
+However, potential complications after a tummy tuck surgery include infection, bleeding, blood clot formation, fluid collection, partial loss of abdominal skin, wound separation, poor healing, poor scarring, loss of umbilicus, temporary or long-lasting loss of skin sensation, as well as unforeseen risks.

 How soon can I walk after my tummy tuck?